Code-Institute-Submissions/Siobhanmcc-Siobhanmcc.github.io/README.md

 ## Code
 Bootstrap4: Bootstrap Library used throughout the project mainly to make site responsive by using the bootstrap navbar dropdown.
+I took code from Scrollspy on the Bootstrap site to build the navigation bar.

 ## Content
 All content was written by the developer.

 ## Media
 All Images were created by the developer.

-Acknowledgements
+## Acknowledgements
 My Mentor Guido Cecillio for continuous helpful feedback.

 Tutor support at Code Institute for their support.